Why is it called aerial application instead of crop dusting?

 Do airplanes drift and what is the white smoke that sometimes comes from the airplane?

-We do not make applications when the wind speeds are not favorable to the applications we are making; "not favorable" is determined by product volume, composition, label regulations and recommendations, and site-specific hazards.
-Our aircraft also have "smokers" in which we release a trail of smoke to determine wind speed and direction and where and how far the smoke carries to analyze any movement.
+We do not make applications when the wind speeds are not favorable to the applications we are making; “not favorable” is determined by product volume, composition, label regulations and recommendations, and site-specific hazards.
+Our aircraft have “smokers” in which we release a trail of smoke to determine wind speed and direction and where and how far the smoke carries to analyze any movement.
 We work with the speed and direction of the wind to create buffer zones and make certain application patterns to ensure on-target application.
 We take great care in our service, and all applications are given considerable thought and analysis.
 Our pilots also attend recurring clinics to keep up with the latest in actions and technology to mitigate drift.

 Is it OK to watch an aircraft spray?